ToanNG/hearty-brunch/README.md

     * `brunch new https://github.com/ToanNG/hearty-brunch.git [appname]` — Create a new app with the skeleton
     * `cd [appname] && brunch watch --server` — watches the project with continuous rebuild.
 This will also launch HTTP server.
     * `brunch build --production` — builds minified project for production

+## Using Bower:

+Bower downloads and manages vendor files.
+Call for any package with ```bower install --save <package>```.
+Brunch will look for the file to be include within the ```main``` property within each package's ```bower.json```.

+If the package does not include point to correct main files, you can override it in the root folder's ```bower.json```.

+> Note: Only Stylesheets and Javascripts will be automatically included.
+You have to manually copy the fonts into the assets's folder.
+More info: [StackOverflow](http://stackoverflow.com/questions/18920491/font-files-for-bootstrap-3-0-with-brunch)

+If you cannot find the available package you need in bower, include the libraries manually in the vendor ```scripts``` or ```styles``` folder respectively.